poojan-1510/Ansible-Terraform-Jenkins-CICD/README.md

 # Terraform & Ansible Jenkins Deployment

-This repository contains **Terraform and Ansible configurations** to provision infrastructure and deploy Jenkins on Docker.
+This repository contains **Terraform and Ansible configurations** to provision infrastructure and deploy Jenkins , Nexus Repo , Sonarqube on Docker.

 ---